syncfusion/blazor-docs/src/notifications/progress-bar/progress-annotation.md

 ---
-title: "Annotations and Label in Blazor Progress Bar component | Syncfusion"
+title: "Annotations and Label in the Blazor Progress Bar component | Syncfusion"

 component: "Progress Bar"

 description: "Learn here all about annotations and label of Syncfusion Progress Bar (SfProgressBar) component and more."
 ---

-# Annotations and Label in Blazor Progress Bar (SfProgressBar)
+# Annotations and Label in the Blazor Progress Bar (SfProgressBar)

 ## Annotations

 The annotations are used to add text, shapes, or images to the track area in the Progress Bar.
-It can be added using the [`ProgressBarAnnotations`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarAnnotations.html) collection, and elements that need to be displayed in the track area can be specified using the `ContentTemplate` property in [`ProgressBarAnnotation`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarAnnotation.html).
+It can be added using the [`ProgressBarAnnotations`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarAnnotations.html) collection, and elements that need to be displayed in the track area can be specified using the `ContentTemplate` property in the [`ProgressBarAnnotation`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarAnnotation.html).

 ```csharp
 @using Syncfusion.Blazor.ProgressBar